-Critical aspects required to understand the function of a protein include (1):
+Critical aspects required to understand the function of a protein include:

-Until the late 1990's, protein function analyses mainly focused on single proteins.
-But because the majority of proteins interact with other proteins for proper function, they should be studied in the context of their interacting partners to fully understand their function.
-And with the publication of the human genome and the development of the field of proteomics, understanding how proteins interact with each other and identifying biological networks is vital to understanding how proteins function within the cell.
+Until the late 1990s, protein function analyses mainly focused on single proteins.
+However, because the majority of proteins interact with other proteins for proper function, they should be studied in the context of their interacting partners to fully understand their function.
+With the publication of the human genome and the development of the field of proteomics, understanding how proteins interact with each other and identifying biological networks has become vital to understanding how proteins function within the cell.

 Protein interactions are fundamentally characterized as stable or transient, and both types of interactions can be either strong or weak.
 Stable interactions are those associated with proteins that are purified as multi-subunit complexes, and the subunits of these complexes can be identical or different.
 Hemoglobin and core RNA polymerase are examples of multi-subunit interactions that form stable complexes.

 Transient interactions are expected to control the majority of cellular processes.
 As the name implies, transient interactions are temporary in nature and typically require a set of conditions that promote the interaction, such as phosphorylation, conformational changes or localization to discrete areas of the cell.
 Transient interactions can be strong or weak, and fast or slow.
-While in contact with their binding partners, transiently interacting proteins are involved in a wide range of cellular processes, including protein modification, transport, folding, signaling, and cell cycling.
+While in contact with their binding partners, transiently interacting proteins are involved in a wide range of cellular processes, including protein modification, transport, folding, signaling, apoptosis and cell cycling.
 The following example provides an illustration of protein interactions that regulate apoptotic and anti-apoptotic processes.

 Proteins bind to each other through a combination of hydrophobic bonding, van der Waals forces, and salt bridges at specific binding domains on each protein.
-These domains can be small binding clefts or large surfaces and can be just a few peptides long or span hundreds of amino acids, and the strength of the binding is influenced by the size of the binding domain.
-A common surface domain that facilitates stable protein–protein interactions is the leucine zipper, which consists of α-helices on each protein that bind to each other in a parallel fashion through the hydrophobic bonding of regularly-spaced leucine residues on each α-helix that project between the adjacent helix peptide chains.
+These domains can be small binding clefts or large surfaces and can be just a few peptides long or span hundreds of amino acids.
+The strength of the binding is influenced by the size of the binding domain.
+One example of a common surface domain that facilitates stable protein–protein interactions is the leucine zipper, which consists of α-helices on each protein that bind to each other in a parallel fashion through the hydrophobic bonding of regularly-spaced leucine residues on each α-helix that project between the adjacent helical peptide chains.
 Because of the tight molecular packing, leucine zippers provide stable binding for multi-protein complexes, although all leucine zippers do not bind identically due to non-leucine amino acids in the α-helix that can reduce the molecular packing and therefore the strength of the interaction.

 Two Src homology (SH) domains, SH2 and SH3, are examples of common transient binding domains that bind short peptide sequences and are commonly found in signaling proteins.
 The SH2 domain recognizes peptide sequences with phosphorylated tyrosine residues, which are often indicative of protein activation.
 SH2 domains play a key role in growth factor receptor signaling, during which ligand-mediated receptor phosphorylation at tyrosine residues recruits downstream effectors that recognize these residues via their SH2 domains.
 The SH3 domain usually recognizes proline-rich peptide sequences and is commonly used by kinases, phospholipases and GTPases to identify target proteins.
 Although both SH2 and SH3 domains generally bind to these motifs, specificity for distinct protein interactions is dictated by neighboring amino acid residues in the respective motif.

 The result of two or more proteins that interact with a specific functional objective can be demonstrated in several different ways.
-The measurable effects of protein interactions have been outlined as follows (2):
+The measurable effects of protein interactions have been outlined as follows:

 Usually a combination of techniques is necessary to validate, characterize and confirm protein interactions.
 Previously unknown proteins may be discovered by their association with one or more proteins that are known.
 Protein interaction analysis may also uncover unique, unforeseen functional roles for well-known proteins.
 The discovery or verification of an interaction is the first step on the road to understanding where, how and under what conditions these proteins interact in vivo and the functional implications of these interactions.